-Occupant Requirement Scale Facility Rating Scale O APPEARANCE: There is no 1 1 O Overall appearance of building, aesthetics: The building has a requirement at this level very poor overall appearance, e.g. dirty walls and dirty windows.
-O IMAGE: There is no requirement at this There are broken or damaged components.
-The building is generally thought of as unattractive. level.
-O Condition of exterior surfaces: Surfaces are in poor or bad condition.
-There is much damage from graffiti.
-O Approaches and entrance: The approach and entry presents a very poor or inappropriate appearance, e.g. the only approach is via a commercial mall with a poor or inappropriate image, or, the approach is via the side or back of the building.
+Facility Rating Scale

+- O Overall appearance of building, aesthetics: The building has a very poor overall appearance, e.g. dirty walls and dirty windows.
+There are broken or damaged components.
+The building is generally thought of as unattractive. - O Condition of exterior surfaces: Surfaces are in poor or bad condition.
+There is much damage from graffiti. - O Approaches and entrance: The approach and entry presents a very poor or inappropriate appearance, e.g. the only approach is via a commercial mall with a poor or inappropriate image, or, the approach is via the side or back of the building.
 The entry to the public lobby lacks definition from other doorways.
 The outside or main door does not lead directly into the public lobby.